 Get a Massage with Pathways to Peace and Healing

 The best massage in Manchester Vermont is from Anna, the owner of Pathways to Peace and Healing.
 She operates out of a small private office space in a convenient spot right at 3556 Main Street in Manchester, Vermont.
 Anna can also come to your location if that is more convenient.

 She offers Swedish, deep tissue, hot stone, reflexology, and aromatherapy massages.
 I was so relaxed after my massage I felt like a new person.

 Visit Northshire Bookstore

-Northshire Bookstore, in downtown Manchester, VT, is the best independent bookstore in the entire state.
-Right in downtown Manchester this is the store I go to for any books I need.
+Northshire Bookstore, in downtown Manchester VT, is the best independent bookstore in the entire state.
+Right in downtown Manchester, this is the store I go to for any books I need.
 (They have an awesome travel section!)
-On the second floor they have a spectacular children’s section.
-My Nanny kids love spending time look through books and toys up their.
+On the second floor, they have a spectacular children’s section.
+My Nanny kids love spending time looking through books and toys up there.

-No matter your opinions on politics, religion, or anything else you can have an opinion on you can find books their.
-Northshire prides themselves on not censoring things based on their personal opinions.
+No matter your opinions on politics, religion, or anything else you can have an opinion on you can find books there.
+Northshire prides itself on not censoring things based on their personal opinions.
 This is one of the reasons I will always buy books from them.

 The little cafe connected to the bookstore is also a plus and they have plenty of events each month for adults and kids alike.
 It might seem silly to name this one of my favorite things to do in Manchester Vermont, but it should not be missed.
 I’m a local, trust me!